amazoneo-la/amazoneo-la.github.io/_pages/governance.md

 - Innovation, Entrepreneurship and Business development
 - Science, Technology & Engineering
 - amazoneo works closely to NeoResearch as the major scientific community of NEO.
-- GovTech, Policy and Governance- Tokenomics and Complementary Cryptocurrencies Systems
+- GovTech, Policy and Governance
+- Tokenomics and Complementary Cryptocurrencies Systems